OlivierLD/ROB/README.md

 If you're not familiar with those tools and techniques, check out the [GET_STARTED](./GET_STARTED.md) page.

 ## Misc notes
-When building on small board, do not hesitate to exclude some demanding tasks, like
+When building on small boards, do not hesitate to exclude some demanding tasks, like
 ```
 $ [...]/gradlew shadowJar -x :astro-computer:AstroComputer:compileScala
 ```